learn-co-curriculum/react-hooks-react-router-intro/README.md

 figure out how to make the experience of client-side routing work to our advantage.

-There are a couple of things that we need to take into consideration:
+There are a few things we need to take into consideration:

 - We want to make sure that we have a URL that displays what the user is doing at that moment.
 So if they are viewing a bio page it might look like